wurmlab/flo/README.md

 2. GNU Parallel - to easily parallelize different steps of flo.
 3. genometools - to validate, post-process, and extract sequences from the lifted GFF file.
+4. BioRuby gem - for parse GFF files for post-processing after lift over.

-Running `scripts/install.sh` will pull all of the above into `ext/` directory.
+Running `scripts/install.sh` will install 1-3 into `ext/` directory.
+For BioRuby gem, please run `gem install bio` or `sudo gem install bio`.

 #### Tell flo about your data